NicholasTerek/Sudoku_Image_Solver/README.md

 10. Warp the perspective back to how the photo is originally given
 11. Overlay the numbers onto the original image

+- Converting it to Grayscale
+- Gaussian Blurring the Image
+- Adaptive Thresholding to contrast the image
+- Finding the contour to find the corners of the Sudoku
+- Warping the perspective of an image to give just the Sudoku grid
+- Using a created `split_Boxes()` method to divide the image into 81 even images
+- Using CNN to detect the numbers and place them into an array
+- Overlaying the array onto a blank image
+- Using a created `drawGrid()` method to draw a grid around each number
+- Warping the perspective back to how the photo is originally given
+- Overlaying the numbers onto the original image

 ![image](https://github.com/NicholasTerek/Sudoku_Image_Solver/assets/139080309/697618bc-7bd9-4ffd-80b4-aaf9297900fc)
 ![image](https://github.com/NicholasTerek/Sudoku_Image_Solver/assets/139080309/ff757b23-c984-49ee-a041-86aeb41962d0)